kplynds/kplynds/README.md

   - PostgreSQL
   - many more, and I'm always learning new technologies.

-When I'm not writing code, you can find me surfing, reading, listening to music.
+When I'm not writing code, you can find me surfing, reading, or listening to music.

 Contact me: kplynds3@gmail.com